Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 More on CVS Access Control
 --------------------------

-As explained in ?
-CVS is setup in such a way that write access is granted to all project members (and project members only).
+As explained in `CVS Access Control`_ CVS is setup in such a way that write access is granted to all project members (and project members only).

 It is, however, possible for a project administrator to deny CVS write